 De-identification means that the details about you, like your name, date of birth and contact information, are left out of information or data.
 The goal of de-identification is to make it so that even someone who knows you probably would not know that the information is about you.

 - Prepare reports for your health care provider, the Ontario Ministry of Health and its funders

 - Publish articles and presentations about the OMSC® program

-4. How the OMSC® Program Protects Your Personal Information
+4. How the OMSC® Program Safeguards and Protects Your Personal Information

 We take steps to keep your personal information safe from theft, loss and unauthorized access, modification, use, disclosure and disposal.